-We usually tend to picturise the Sahara Desert as a vast, parched, lifeless stretch of sandy landscape with scattered nomadic tribes and their domesticated camels.
-However, there is much more to the Sahara than what we think.
-The Sahara Desert occupies an area of 9,400,000 square km, an area comparable to the size of the United States.
+The Sahara Desert is usually imagined as a vast, parched, lifeless stretch of sandy landscape with scattered nomadic tribes and their domesticated camels.
+However, the Sahara holds much more life than that.
+It occupies an area of 9,400,000 square km that is comparable to the size of the United States.
 It stretches across much of Northern Africa, covering about 31% of the African landmass.
 Thus, it is the largest hot desert in the world.

 The Sahara Desert hosts an incredible array of species that are well-adapted to survive in the desert climate.
-70 mammalian species, 90 avian species, 100 species of reptiles, and several species of spiders, scorpions, and other smaller forms of life, call the Sahara Desert their home.
-Apart from the dromedary camel and goats, the desert hosts the highly feared deathstalker scorpion, the extremely venomous sand viper, the elegant and fierce cheetah, the graceful gazelles, the swift-footed red-necked ostrich and more.
+70 mammalian species, 90 species of birds, 100 species of reptiles, and several species of spiders, scorpions, and other smaller forms of life, call the Sahara Desert their home.
+Apart from the dromedary camel and goats, the desert hosts the highly feared deathstalker scorpion, the extremely venomous sand viper, the elegant and fierce cheetah, the graceful gazelles, the swift-footed red-necked ostrich and other unique and magnificent species.

-Here, on our list of "What Animals Live In The Sahara Desert?" we present the unique species of the Sahara Desert.
+Here, on our list of "What Animals Live In The Sahara Desert?" we present some of the most iconic species of the Sahara Desert.

 A unique animal, the Saharan Silver Ant (Cataglyphis bombycina), remains active for only 10 minutes a day.
 These creatures have longer legs than other ants and produce heat shock proteins before exiting their burrows.
 Both these adaptations help them survive the extreme heat of the desert.